ZertoPublic/Z4K/docs/HowToDeployZerto.md

 -	Zerto Kubernetes Manager Proxy (ZKM-PX)

 Use either of these options to install Zerto for Kubernetes on any of the Zerto supported Kubernetes platforms.
-> **Note**: At any of the installation options followed the following flag can be added to capture helm install logs for debugging/troubleshotting purposes:
+> **Note**: For both option you can add the following flag to capture helm install logs for debugging/troubleshotting purposes:
 ```
 --debug > <path_to_file>.txt
 ```